joshdurbin/terraform-aws-canary-security-sensor-capture-rest-api/README.md

 # aws_canary_sensor_capture

-This is a terraform module that reaches out to Canary's web API and pulls sensor data for each Canary device associated with an account every 15 minutes leveraging AWS Lambda, Cloudwatch events, DynmaoDB, and KMS.
+This is a terraform module that reaches out to Canary's web API and pulls sensor data for each Canary device associated with an account every hour leveraging AWS Lambda, Cloudwatch events, DynmaoDB, and KMS.

 ## Input variables: